GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ## Using the Wake Lock API {: #use }

 ### Enabling support during the origin trial phase
-Starting in Chrome 79, the Wake Lock API will be available as an origin trial in Chrome.
+The Wake Lock API will be available as an origin trial in Chrome 79.
 The origin trial is expected to end in Chrome 81.

 {% include 'content/origin-trials.njk' %}